 Pause!
 This is not technically a Nintendo Labo kit.
 It does not contain either software or cardboard, and you cannot do projects with it.
 What you can do is decorate existing projects with the Customization Set.
 This is the official set from Nintendo and includes decorative tape, two sticker sheets, and two stencil sets for $9.98.
 And they're official, so they'll be decent quality.
 That said, if you don't want the official Nintendo decor, you can just go to your local craft store and get markers, tape, stickers, and whatever else you want to decorate with, too!

 This third-party kit does not come with Nintendo Labo software, thus requiring you to own either the Variety Kit or Robot Kit to use.
 The Nyko Retro Arcade Kit folds together into a simple arcade machine set-up that holds Joy-Cons (with included analog stick attachments!) and lets you play games through Nintendo Labo with an arcade-style setup.
-It's cute, simple, and only $19.99.
+It's cute, simple, and fairly priced.

 Get them built